SUMMARY – BIOS, UEFI, and System Boot Architecture – v1.0.0

 Risk: Incorrect Boot Configuration

-Wrong boot order can cause system failure or boot into unsafe devices.
+An incorrect boot order can cause system failure or boot into unsafe devices.

 Mitigation: Regularly verify boot settings, especially after updates or hardware changes.